Money laundering supervision for trusts or company service providers

 - carry out the activity with reasonable or recognisable continuity

-If you do all of these things then you are carrying out the activity by way of business and you need to register with HMRC.
+If you do all of these things then you’re carrying out the activity by way of business and you need to register with HMRC.

 If you don’t do any of these things then you aren’t carrying out the activity by way of business and you don’t need to register with HMRC.

-If you do some but not all of these things, and you’re still not sure, you can contact HMRC by email or in writing for guidance, letting them know which activities do and don’t apply to you.
+If you do some but not all of these things, and you’re still not sure, you can contact HMRC for guidance.

 You don’t have to register with HMRC if you’re:

-- an individual employed by a company for which you act as a company director, company secretary or partner, as long as you’re not providing your services to a high-risk firm
+- an individual employed by a company for which you act as a company director, company secretary or partner, as long as you’re not providing your services to a high-risk business

-- an individual providing company director services, company secretary services or partner services to a firm that is already supervised under the Money Laundering Regulations
+- an individual providing company director services, company secretary services or partner services to a business that’s already supervised under the Money Laundering Regulations

 - a trustee of a low-risk trust